legalian/synergi/README.md

 				- if they're not logged into github, it tells them to login. (and then prompts them to create a repo)
 				- if they're logged into github but they don't have a repo created, it prompts the user to create a repo for it.
 				- otherwise, it's the same as the commit button on the github page.
+	--backend changes:
+		owners and repos should be stored as UUIDs, instead of names. sessions can be spawned without hitting a projectID (editor will have to add the sessionID to the query string on client side so you can refresh without losing your progress.) someone who isn't logged in should be able to spawn a session, they just can't edit an existing repo. need to support aws login
+		expand versioning system to remember all changes since last commit